doncato/Sonos-Controller/README.md

 # Sonos-Controller
-A rusty controller for sonos music boxes
+[WIP] A rusty controller for sonos music boxes